 Is jaggery good for diabetes?

-People with diabetes should avoid consuming too much jaggery because it can increase your blood glucose levels, which can cause complications like blindness or kidney failure.
+People with diabetes should avoid consuming too much jaggery because it can increase their blood glucose levels, which can cause complications like blindness or kidney failure.

 However, jaggery may still be used as an occasional treat if you have diabetes and want to eat something sweet.